Clint Dempsey plays first half of Sounders scrimmage loss

 - Mobile-home park’s residents left in dark as homes are sold out from under them VIEW

-Things got physical near half-end as Cameroonian midfielder Nouho Tolo went up aggressively on a header, earning the wrath of San Jose veteran Chris Wondolowski — who leaned over and yelled something in the youngster’s face.
+Things got physical near the half’s end as Cameroonian midfielder Nouho Tolo went up aggressively on a header, earning the wrath of San Jose veteran Chris Wondolowski — who leaned over and yelled something in the youngster’s face.
 Cristian Roldan immediately got between the pair and cooler heads prevailed.

 Three Sounders academy players — Sam Rogers, Jake Morris and Shandon Hopeau — saw playing time in the second half.